LibertyDSNP/spec/pages/DSNP/Types/PublicKey.md

 | Value | Name | Allowed Algorithms ([multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv)) | Purpose |
 | --- | --- | --- | --- |
 | 1 | `keyAgreement` | `x25519-pub` | A Curve25519 public key that can be used in key exchange protocols to generate a shared secret |

+### keyId

+- A user-assigned 64-bit identifier for the key.

+The user may assign a new `keyId` each time they announce a new key of a given `keyType`.
+A `keyId` value is useful when invoking certain DSNP Operations in order to indicate which key was used to encrypt data.
+It may also provide a hint to the user if they ever need to regenerate their private key (for example, many key derivation functions enable the use of a subkey identifier).

 ### publicKey